How Many Calories Are in Thai Bubble Tea? 5 Key Factors That Influence Its Calorie Count

 Conclusion

-Thai bubble tea calories vary widely, but most 16 oz cups with pearls and sugar average between 350–450 calories.
-The five biggest factors influencing the total are:
+Thai bubble tea calories vary widely, but most 16 oz cups with pearls and sugar average 350-450 calories.
+The five biggest factors are:

 - Sweetness level – Full sugar adds 150-200 calories alone